ZepengW/GMC-Enhance/README_en.md

 ![Floating Video Control](docs/imgs/video_float_card.gif)

 **Tip**: By mapping shortcuts to a keyboard knob, you can achieve precise control over video progress, which was the inspiration behind this extension.
+Open “Manage Extensions → GMC-Enhance → Options” to capture new shortcut combinations or restore the default layout.

 ### 4. Icon Badges & Visual Cues